zeckem19/cursor-jupyter-hub/CONTRIBUTING.md

 ### Standard Debugging

-Clone the repo into any directory, open that directory in VSCode, and use the `Build and launch` launch option within VSCode.
+Clone the repo into any directory, open that directory in Cursor/VS Code, and use the `Build and launch` launch option.

 ### Coding Standards

-Information on our coding standards can be found [here](https://github.com/Microsoft/vscode-jupyter/blob/main/CODING_STANDARDS.md).
-We have CI tests to ensure the code committed will adhere to the above coding standards.
+We follow common TypeScript/ESLint/Prettier conventions for this repository.